Aftercare Instructions

 Plastic Wrap Bandage

-When you remove the bandage, with clean hands gently wash your tattoo with warm water and an unscented antibacterial soap.
+Make sure you wash your hands before carefully removing the bandage.
+Gently wash your tattoo with warm water and an unscented antibacterial soap.
 Pat dry with a paper towel (avoid using fabric towels as they can harbor more bacteria).
-Make sure no dried blood/plasma is left on the tattoo.
+Be sure no residue from the bandage or dried blood/plasma is left on the tattoo.

-Once the tattoo is fully clean and dry, take a small amount of plain, unscented lotion and rub into you tattoo, making sure it all gets absorbed, leaving little to no residue behind.
-Please note I do not typically recommend Aquaphor, A&D ointment, Vaseline, or any other medicated salves/ointments such as Neosporin.
+Once the tattoo is clean and dry, take a small amount of unscented lotion and rub into your tattoo.
+Be sure it all gets absorbed, leaving little to no residue behind.
+Please note, I do not typically recommend Aquaphor, A&D ointment, Vaseline, or any other medicated salves/ointments such as Neosporin.
+A basic unscented lotion such as Lubriderm is all you need.

-Repeat this process 2-3 times a day until the tattoo starts to peel.
-Once peeling starts, just use a bit of lotion as needed throughout the day, but don't overdo it as too much product on the tattoo can hinder the healing process.
+Repeat this process 2–3 times a day until the tattoo starts to peel.
+Once peeling starts, only use a bit of lotion as needed throughout the day.
+Don't overdo it, as too much product on the tattoo can hinder the healing process.

 During the peeling process, be sure not to scratch or pick at your tattoo as it can cause ink loss and/or scarring.

 Avoid swimming, hot tubs, baths or any soaking of your tattoo until it is completely healed (about 3-4 weeks).
-Also avoid direct sunlight and lots of physical activity until it is healed.
+Avoid direct sunlight and lots of physical activity until it is healed.

 If you have any questions or concerns about the healing process or the bandaging, please email me at tsimmsart@gmail.com and be sure to put "Aftercare" in the subject line!